-California is creating trainings and engagement opportunities to educate Medi-Cal providers about the importance of incorporating ACEs screenings into their clinical practice, as well as how to conduct screenings, use clinical protocols to determine treatment plans, and provide trauma-informed care.
+California is creating trainings and engagement opportunities to educate Medi-Cal providers about the importance of incorporating ACE screenings into their clinical practice, as well as how to conduct screenings, use clinical protocols to determine treatment plans, and provide trauma-informed care.

 ACEs screening is important for all patients, but in a nation-leading program, all Medi-Cal providers who screen Medi-Cal patients can be reimbursed for ACE screenings beginning on January 1, 2020.